Skelmis/nexttest/readme.md

 This will support the things I need to be able to test for personal usage, which albeit is not exhaustive.
 Please open an issue or pr for support for things you want.

+---

+#### Note

+Make sure to have `disnake` or `nextcord` installed from Git to test prs.
+You will also need the github command line tools if you wish to test prs.